SammyoRoy/cse15l-lab-reports/LabReport5.md

 # Lab Report 5

+*(Note: The code block formatting disappears when I use the print --> save as pdf option)*

 I'm going to explore how I could have done the task for Lab Report 4 using a Bash script (or 2).

 First, we need to create two new files: `Lab5.sh` that runs in your local context, and `SSHGradingScript.sh` that runs on the remote computer.
 This is because, through trial and error, I learned that when you log in through SSH on a local host's bash script, it doesn't run the rest of the bash script because the remote computer is running a distinct terminal from the one that your local bash script resides in.